West Milford Township High School

 ARTICLE 6 Term of Office

-The members of the Association elect the officers of this Association for a one-year term.
+The members of the Association shall elect officers to the Executive Board of this Association for a one-year term.
 Officers may only be elected to the same office for a second consecutive year, with the exception of the Office of Treasurer.
-The Office of Treasurer may be elected for a maximum of four one-year terms, if they meet the Officer eligibility criteria above.
-Transfer of officers is to take place at the Executive Board in June.
+The Office of Treasurer may be elected for a maximum of four one-year terms if they meet the Officer eligibility criteria above.
+The Office of Treasurer may be elected for additional terms if a majority of the Executive Board recommends the extension of the term limit, and the voting members of the Association elect the Treasurer.

 West Milford Township High School